kuma35/thinking-forth-jp/sphinx/appendixa.rst

 ..

-The terminates the definition.
+The ``;`` terminates the definition.
 The new word LIFT may now be used instead of the long sequence of words that comprise its definition.

 Forth words can be nested like this indefinitely.
 Writing a Forth application consists of building increasingly powerful definitions, such as this one, in terms of previously defined ones.

-Another defining word is , which is used in place of colon to define a command in terms of machine instructions for the native processor.
-Words defined with are indistinguishable to the user from words defined with colon. definitions are needed only for the most time-critical portions of an applications, if at all.
+Another defining word is
+``CODE``, which is used in
+place of colon to define a command in terms of machine instructions for the native processor.
+Words defined with ``CODE`` are indistinguishable to the user from words defined with colon.
+``CODE`` definitions are needed only for the most time-critical portions of an applications, if at all.

 Data Structures
 ===============

+ Still another defining
+word is ``CONSTANT``,
-Still another defining word is , which is used like this:
+which is used like this:

 .. code-block:: none